 Location: Lincoln Room

-Description: If you are an international student and did not attend the International Student Orientation on Sunday, August 21, please attend this session.
+Description: If you are an international student and did not attend the International Student Orientation on MOnday, August 19, please attend this session.
 Participation is mandatory for all international students.

 Frequently Asked Questions

 You can purchase a great selection of books, supplies and University merchandise at the Bookstore.
-For textbooks, check out the Bookstore's new First Day® Complete program, a cost-effective, all-in-one solution that guarantees you'll be ready for the first day of class!
+For textbooks, check out the Bookstore's First Day® Complete program, a cost-effective, all-in-one solution that guarantees you'll be ready for the first day of class!

 Meals in the Terrace Cafe are on a fixed price, all-you-care-to-eat basis.
 Your Andrews ID card and meal plan will work at the cashier if you are financially cleared.
 Otherwise, be prepared to pay with a credit or debit card.
 Cash is not accepted.